-A blog by Assistant Forest Manager, Hannah Richardson, South West Scotland.
+A blog by Forest Manager, Hannah Fisher, South West Scotland.

 Forestry in the past has been thought of as a stereotypically male dominated industry, however, there have been women thriving in this industry for years!

 During the Second World War the Women’s Timber Corps also known as ‘Lumberjills’ was formed.
 Girls in Scotland were recruited to fulfil the gap left by men who had gone to fight.
 Girls as young as 17 were trained and put to work felling trees, loading lorries and sawmilling timber, among many other jobs.

 The work was hard labour and vital to the success of the war and the country as a whole!
 A large proportion of the processed timber was used to create pit props for coal mining, and to aid in heating and lighting the country.